Dhanushya69/tailwindinstapage/README.md

 # tailwindinstapage
+instapage
-instapage home page using tailwind
+home page using tailwind
+its responsive